 Five acres of landscaped gardens, billiards room, snug, library, lounge, seasonal boules pitch, croquet lawn, tennis court, DVD library.
-In rooms, Vi-Spring mattresses, TV, CD/DVD player, iPod dock, free WiFi, free bottled water and Sipsmith gin, fresh fruit.
+In rooms, Vi-Spring mattresses, TV, iPod dock, free WiFi, free bottled water and fresh fruit.
+Suites also have Nespresso coffee machines.

 For an extravagant weekend of romance, book one of the ground-floor Garden rooms in the Coach House: Valentine is a decadent suite with a bathroom featuring twin roll-top baths that gives onto a private garden with a hot tub; Magnolia is a huge double with a freestanding bath and private garden with a hot tub.
-Deluxe and Master rooms on the second floor of the main house have wonderful views of the village; Mrs Smiths will love Longborough – it has a freestanding roll-top bath and a separate dressing room.
+Deluxe rooms and Junior suites on the second floor of the main house have wonderful views of the village; Mrs Smiths will love Longborough – it has a freestanding roll-top bath and a separate dressing room.

 Slippers, robes and luxury toiletries are all provided.
 Bring your bathers if you fancy a dip in the hot tub, and activity-proof clothes if you want to try quad-biking, rock-climbing or any of the other more mud-prone outdoors options.